 Asset Category Years

-Buildings 15 - 60
+Buildings 12 - 57

-Vehicles, plant and furniture 2 - 20
+Vehicles, plant and furniture 5 - 15

 1.4 Property, Plant and Equipment (continued)

 Where an item of Property, Plant and Equipment has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.
-As no componentised assets have been revalued in 2013/2014 the depreciation method is unchanged from previous years.
+A de-minimis level for considering componentisation has been set at £1m.

-A standard list of components that will be used by the Authority is:
+A standard list of components is used by the Authority: